devunt/purple-line/LINE_PROTOCOL.md

 Object storage server
 ---------------------

-Message attachment files are stored on a separate server at os.line.naver.jp, which is internally referred to as the "object storage server".
+Message attachment files are stored on a separate server at https://os.line.naver.jp/ which is internally referred to as the "object storage server".
 It serves files via HTTPS with the same authentication protocol as above.

 Login procedure
 ---------------